 The defining symptom of hypersomnia is excessive sleepiness during the day, which makes it difficult for individuals to stay awake and compels them to take frequent naps that provide little relief.
 Patients typically sleep for more than 10 hours each night but continue to have difficulty waking up and feel drowsy and confused in the morning.

-The frequent daytime napping can disrupt everyday activities and can be dangerous in some instances, such as when the individual is driving.
-The naps can also interfere with social commitments or performance at work or in studies.
-The drowsiness can affect energy levels and have a negative effect on memory and cognition.
+The frequent daytime napping can disrupt everyday activities and can even be dangerous in some instances, such as when the individual is driving.
+The naps can also interfere with social commitments, performance at work, or in completing studies.
+The drowsiness caused by this condition can affect energy levels and have a negative effect on memory and cognition.

-Resulting from this, many patients develop secondary symptoms related to mental health, such as anxiety or depression.
+As a result, many patients develop secondary symptoms that are related to mental health, such as anxiety or depression.

 Hypersomnia can present as a result of various underlying health conditions and other causes, including: